-A general introduction to descriptive and inferential statistics, designed for non-mathematics majors.
+(Fall, Spring, and Summer, Course Offered Every Year) A general introduction to descriptive and inferential statistics, designed for non-mathematics majors.
 Topics include elementary probability, distributions, estimation of population parameters, confidence intervals, hypothesis testing, correlation, and regression.
 Students will use statistical analysis technology.
 This course is not recommended for mathematics majors.
-Prerequisites: MAT-141 or MAT-144 or placement.

 MAT-248 Statistical Concepts and Methods for Mathematicians (3.00 cr.)
+(Spring, Course Offered Every Year)

 An introduction to statistics for mathematically inclined students, focusing on the process of statistical investigations.
-Observational studies, controlled experiments, sampling, randomization, descriptive statistics, probability distributions, significance tests, confidence intervals, one- and two-sample inference procedures, linear regression.
+Observational studies, controlled experiments, sampling, randomization, descriptive statistics, probability distributions, significance tests, confidence intervals, oneand two-sample inference procedures, linear regression.
 Statistical software will be used throughout the course.
 Credit in this course is not given to students who already have credit for MAT-245.
 Prerequisite: MAT-211.

-MAT-250 Introduction to Mathematical Reasoning (3.00 cr.)
+MAT-250 Introduction to Mathematical Reasoning